 - This is a fungal disease that mainly impacts grape, tomato and potato.

 Conditions in which downy mildew appears and spreads

-- Moisture is the main factor that triggers its spread.
+- Moisture is the main factor that triggers its spread, especially on leaves.

 - Like most fungal attacks, downy mildew will spread fastest after rain showers.

 - Mildew is hindered when plants are spread far apart and air circulates well.